 If you get pulled over, please call.
 We are available after regular business hours, and we want to help.

-When to Refuse the Tests:
+When to Refuse the Breath Tests:

-If you have a prior DWI conviction within the past ten years and are pulled over at a point in time when you are likely to have a BAC over .08, you might want to refuse the breath test, and also refuse each and every field sobriety test requested by police.
-If you politely tell the police officer that you want to speak with an attorney before answering any questions, and then sit silently in your vehicle, refusing to take any field sobriety tests, law enforcement may be left with very little admissible evidence to use against you.
+If you have a prior DWI conviction within the past ten years and are pulled over at a point in time when you are likely to have a BAC over .08, you might want to refuse the breath test, and again, refuse each and every field sobriety test requested by police.
+If you politely tell the police officer that you want to speak with an attorney before answering any questions, and then sit silently in your vehicle, declining to take any field sobriety tests, law enforcement may be left with very little admissible evidence to use against you.
 That is especially true if you have not committed any violation of the NYS VTL, making it perfectly legal to also refuse the Alco-Sensor breath screen.

 There is an important point that needs to be made here – whether you refuse the Breathalyzer (DataMaster) test or not, you really should refuse to perform all the field sobriety tests.
 The police officer may yell at you, and may threaten you with spending the night in jail, but it makes no sense agree to the field sobriety tests.
 Police can use those field sobriety tests to convict you of DWI – even if you aren’t drunk – so don’t perform them!